 ROBERT MILLER BIO

 Robert Miller is an acclaimed Bassist, Songwriter and Singer.
-He’s released 14 albums as the leader of his band, Project Grand Slam (including a Billboard #1), and a number of singles.
-He’s done recordings with the following World Class musicians.
+He’s released 14 albums as the leader of his band, Project Grand Slam (including a Billboard #1), and numerous singles.
+He’s written an Amazon #1 Best Seller, and he’s the host of the award winning Follow Your Dream Podcast.
+He’s recorded with the following World Class musicians.

 Mindi Abair (2x Grammy Nominated)